uiwebkit/static-template/README.md

 # Uni Static Template

 Use Static Template to build cool web UI without coding.
-This template is used for building only static websites.
+This template is used for building static websites only.

 ## Getting Started